ElektraInitiative/libelektra/doc/help/kdb-change-storage-symlink.md

 ## EXAMPLES

-Set default storage plugin to ini:
+Set default storage plugin to ini:<br>
 `kdb change-storage-symlink ini`

 ## SEE ALSO